-With advancement in college applications, such as the Common Application, that allow you to apply for a multitude of schools with a click of a few buttons applying to colleges is easier than ever.
-That's good… and not good.
+With the advancement in college applications, such as the Common Application, that allow you to apply for a multitude of schools with a click of a few buttons applying to colleges is easier than ever.
+That’s good… and not good.
 It means that colleges are getting exponentially more applications than ever.
 This makes it harder and harder to get noticed.

 Eighty percent of the admission equation at most schools are the big 5 numbers.
 These numbers are:

 - the number of IB classes

 - ACT scores

 GPA is the most important part of the application process.
 As it should be.
 However, we have to be aware of “grade inflation”.